arneg/GJAlloc/README.md

   Notice: no deallocate here.
 Each block will be automatically freed when the last SmartPointer pointing to it goes out of scope.

+## Bugs

+  As already meantioned above, this library was originally written for use in [pike](http://pike.lysator.liu.se) and for experimenting with different block allocator algorithms.
+Pike internally uses exception handling built upon setjmp/longjmp and hence this library lacks standard error handling using return values.
+For instance, the allocation functions will not return `NULL` in out-of-memory situations, instead the macros `ba_error()` is invoked.
+By default, `ba_error` will terminate the process but it can be defined in order to handle error cases differently.
+Unfortunately, in the absense of exception handling, errors cannot be correctly handled using this library.